NrgXnat/xsync/XSYNC_GLOBUS_QUICKSTART.md

   is IP-scoped; the endpoint Test then fails with a `502`/connect timeout.)
   → Manual §11
 - **Topology:** use Globus for **cross-site** peers.
-For two XNATs on the **same internal network**, prefer **HTTPS** — same-network Globus hits a public-IP hairpin and needs advanced split-horizon setup. → Manual §1.5
+For two XNATs on the **same internal network**, use **HTTPS** — same-network Globus is untested and not recommended (it hits a public-IP hairpin, and a DNS/`/etc/hosts` fix can't solve it: the data channel uses each node's registered IP).
+  → Manual §1.5
 - You hold the **XsyncAdministrator** role in XNAT. → Manual §4

 ---